Juan Schiaretti

-Juan Schiaretti (born June 19, 1949) known as El Gringo, is an Argentine accountant and Justicialist Party politician.
-He is the Governor of the Córdoba Province.
+Juan Schiaretti (born June 19, 1949), known as El Gringo, is an Argentine accountant and Justicialist Party politician.
+He was Governor of Córdoba Province from 2015 to 2023.

 Early life

 Schiaretti was born in Córdoba, Argentina, to Julia Álamo and Dante Schiaretti.
 His father was a railway worker and Peronist activist descended from immigrants from Parma.
 He was imprisoned after the military coup which toppled President Juan Perón in 1955.
-His mother is, a housewife.
+His mother is a housewife.
 Schiaretti studied at the Escuela Pública Nacional N°95, in the Talleres Oeste neighbourhood, then at the Liceo Militar General Paz, which he entered at eleven and left with the gold medal for best academic achievement of his group (1961 to 1965).
 He enrolled at the School of Economic Sciences of the National University of Córdoba, where he qualified as a public accountant at age 21.
 He married a fellow political activist and had two children.